aglee/appkido/README.md

     * Classes and protocols are collectively referred to as "behaviors".
 AKClassToken and AKProtocolToken are subclasses of AKBehaviorToken.
     * AKBehaviorToken has a third subclass, AKCategoryToken, which is a historical artifact and isn't used in any way the user sees.
     * Examples: NSObject, NSTableDataSource.
-* **Properties** -- AKPropertyItem
+* **Properties** -- AKPropertyToken
     * Many classes have de facto properties in the KVC sense that are not listed as properties in the documentation.
-AppKiDo doesn't use AKPropertyItem for such properties.
-Rather, AKMethodItem is used for their documented getter and setter methods.
+AppKiDo doesn't use AKPropertyToken for such properties.
+Rather, AKMethodToken is used for their documented getter and setter methods.
     * Examples: NSDraggingSession's draggingLocation, NSTask's terminationHandler.
-* **Methods** -- AKMethodItem, AKNotificationItem
+* **Methods** -- AKMethodToken, AKNotificationToken
-    * AKMethodItem is used for both instance methods and class methods.
+    * AKMethodToken is used for both instance methods and class methods.
     * Delegate methods are treated similarly to instance methods, because they are considered part of the behavior of the class.
 In particular, they are "inherited" by subclasses of the delegating class.
     * Notifications are treated similarly to methods, even though they aren't methods at all, for the same reason.
     * Examples: -init, +stringWithFormat:, tabView:willSelectTabViewItem:, NSWindowWillCloseNotification.
-* **Functions** -- AKFunctionItem
+* **Functions** -- AKFunctionToken
     * C functions.
 Also, #define'd macros that look like functions.
     * Examples: NSStringFromSelector(), NSAssert1().
 * **Globals** -- AKGlobalsItem